-In addition, the Board consists of directors with ages ranging from late-30s to mid-60s, who have served on the Board for different tenures.
+In addition, the Board consists of directors with ages ranging from mid-30s to mid-60s, who have served on the Board for different tenures.
 The Board members with their combined business, management and professional experience, knowledge and expertise, provide the core competencies to allow for diverse and objective perspectives on the Group's business and direction.

 The NC will continue to review the Board Diversity Policy, as appropriate, to ensure its effectiveness, and will recommend appropriate revisions to the Board for consideration and approval.
-It will also continue its identification and evaluation of suitable candidates to ensure there is continued implementation of the Board Diversity Policy when applicable.
+It will also continue its identification and evaluation of suitable candidates to ensure there is diversity (including gender diversity) on the Board.